mahmoodlab/SISH/docs/INSTALLATION.md

 FISH Installation Guide
 ===========
-For instructions on installing anaconda on your machine (download the distribution that comes with python 3): https://www.anaconda.com/distribution/
+Follow the instructions to install anaconda on your machine (download the distribution that comes with python 3): https://www.anaconda.com/distribution/

 After setting up anaconda, first downgrade/upgrade the setuptools to avoid confliction